lvladikov/web-file-manager/README.md

 - **Context Menus**: Right-clicking on an item or empty area opens a context menu with relevant actions.

-  - **New**: A submenu to create a **New Folder** or a **New File**.
+  - **New _Submenu_**: You can create a new folder or a new empty text file directly from the application.

+    - <kbd>New Folder</kbd> | <kbd>F7</kbd>: A new folder will be created with a default name, ready for you to rename.

+    - <kbd>New File</kbd>: This will create a new, empty text file (`.txt`) with a default name.
+The filename will be selected up to the extension, so you can start typing the name right away.

   - **Viewing:** Preview, Open, and Open with...

   - **File Operations:** Contains all major file transfer actions, grouped under the "**Copy & Move**" submenu, and the "**Archive**" submenu.

+    - **Copy & Move _Submenu_:**

-    - <kbd>Copy to other panel</kbd>: Performs the Copy (<kbd>F5</kbd>) operation on the selected item(s) to the **inactive** panel.
+      - <kbd>Copy to other panel</kbd> | <kbd>F5</kbd>: Performs the Copy operation on the selected item(s) to the **inactive** panel.
-    - <kbd>Copy to clipboard</kbd>: (Coming soon) Standard clipboard copy operation.
+      - <kbd>Copy to clipboard</kbd> | <kbd>Cmd/Ctrl+C</kbd>: Copies the currently selected items to clipboard, allowing a follow up operation - Paste from clipboard.
+After Paste is complete the original copied items would still be persisted.
       - <kbd>Copy to...</kbd>: Opens a modal to select a specific destination directory for the copy operation.

+      - **Copy Paths _Submenu_:** Contains options to copy absolute or relative paths of selected items (including or excluding subfolder items) to the OS clipboard, or to download them as a text file.

+        - **Copy Paths to Clipboard**: Copies absolute or relative paths of selected items (including or excluding subfolder items) to the OS clipboard.
+        - **Copy Paths and Download**: Downloads a text file containing absolute or relative paths of selected items (including or excluding subfolder items).

-    - <kbd>Move to other panel</kbd>: Performs the Move (<kbd>F6</kbd>) operation on the selected item(s) to the **inactive** panel.
+      - <kbd>Move to other panel</kbd>| <kbd>F6</kbd>: Performs the Move operation on the selected item(s) to the **inactive** panel.
-    - <kbd>Move (Cut) to clipboard</kbd>: (Coming soon) Standard clipboard cut operation.
+      - <kbd>Move (Cut) to clipboard</kbd>| <kbd>Cmd/Ctrl+X</kbd>: Copies (with the intention for Cut/Move) the currently selected items to clipboard, allowing a follow up operation - Paste from clipboard.
+After Paste is complete the original copied items would be deleted.
       - <kbd>Move to...</kbd>: Opens a modal to select a specific destination directory for the move operation.
+      - <kbd>Paste from clipboard</kbd> | <kbd>Cmd/Ctrl+V</kbd>: Pastes the currently copied (or cut) items from the app clipboard, and into the active panel (path).
+Feel free to change paths and active panels after you did a Copy/Cut, thus allowing you to paste your items in a completly different place and at your convinience (time wise).
+If the operation previously selected was Move (Cut), then upon successful copying of the items, the source items would be deleted.
+If it was Copy, then the original items would persist at their location.

+    - **Archive _Submenu_:**
       - <kbd>Compress</kbd>: Compresses the selected items into a zip archive in the active panel or transfers it to the other panel.
       - <kbd>Decompress Archive</kbd>: Decompresses a selected ZIP archive to the active or other panel, with progress tracking.
       - <kbd>Test Archive</kbd>: Verifies the integrity of a selected ZIP archive, reporting any corrupt files or general issues.

   - **Organization:** Rename and Delete the item.
   - **Folder Tools:** For folders, you can also Calculate Size or set the folder's path in the opposite panel.

     ![Context Menu Screenshot](packages/client/screenshots/context-menu.png)

+- **Progress Modals**: During any long-running operation (like calculating folder size, copying, compressing, decompressing, testing archives, or gathering paths), a progress dialog will appear, often displaying the instantaneous speed of transfer.
+If you need to see the panels behind the dialog, you can click and hold on the animated icon (e.g., spinning circle or pulsing search icon) in the dialog's header.
+This will make the dialog semi-transparent (20% opacity).
+Releasing the mouse button will restore its full visibility.

-- **Calculate Folder Size & Progress**: Calculate the size of a folder (including all its subfolders and and files) from the context menu or by pressing <kbd>Spacebar</kbd> on a focused folder.
+- **Calculate Folder Size**: Calculate the size of a folder (including all its subfolders and and files) from the context menu or by pressing <kbd>Spacebar</kbd> on a focused folder.
 A progress modal shows the current file being processed, the "Size so far", and the instantaneous transfer speed.
-During any long-running operation, you can click and hold on the animated icon in the dialog's header to make the dialog semi-transparent (20% opacity), allowing you to see the panels behind.
-Releasing the mouse button restores full visibility.

 - **Path Bar & Breadcrumbs**: Displays the current directory path with clickable "breadcrumbs" for easy navigation.
 Right-clicking the path bar offers a "Choose folder..." option.